luizpvas/explicit/README.md

 In a request, call `add_example(params:, headers:, response:)` after declaring params and responses.
-It's important the example comes after params and responses to make sure it actually follows the spec.
+It's important the example comes after params and responses to make sure it actually follows the type definition.

 For example: